AEW Dynamite preview: CM Punk's Dynamite debut and the card for Wednesday's show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and events are advertised for Wednesday’s edition of AEW Dynamite television show.
+The following matches and events are advertised for tonight’s edition of AEW Dynamite television show.

 -CM Punk makes his first appearance on AEW Dynamite.